 - Dream Drop Distance is somewhat of a mix.
 On one hand, it is possible to defeat Sora's version ofthe first boss of Traverse Town by literally bouncing off the walls by mashing the Flowmotion command until it dies, and basic physical attacks are still the most important method of dealing damage in the game.
 However, Dream Eaters are much tougher than Heartless, and getting tunnel vision while fighting some of the later ones is a good way to get killed.
 Spells like Zero Graviza can turn vast hordes of superpowered Dream Eaters into immobile piles of floating enemies, and the silly looking Baloonga is one of the most effective ways of defeating the Bonus Boss.
 If you just load up your ability deck with Cure spells and Drop Me Nots, you're not going to last long.

 - The Final Boss battle in Kingdom Hearts II has a section involving lasers that requires you to do this or die.

-- In the SNES Secret of Mana, every player attack incurred a set amount of time to recharge afterwards.
+- Subverted in Secret of Mana: every player attack required a set amount of time to recharge to full strength afterwards.
 Mashing the attack button would result in a flurry of weak attacks that rarely inflicted more than Scratch Damage, and higher-level enemies would simply block/evade them outright.